mvab/annotate_rsids_and_liftover/README.md

 _Assumptions:_

-- The input GWAS file is in regenie format (i.e. the column order and names; modify those in your file before running the script if needed):
+- The input GWAS file is in the regenie format (i.e. the specific column order and names; modify those in your file before running the script if needed):
 `CHROM GENPOS ID ALLELE0 ALLELE1 A1FREQ INFO N TEST BETA SE CHISQ LOG10P EXTRA`
 - The input GWAS file name does not contain dots in the file name; only to separate the file extension:
 	- `my_GWAS.txt.gz` - ok